RonyBubnovsky/TOTP-Data-Security/README.md

 2. Click **"Test RFC Vectors"**
 3. The results will display in a message box, showing pass/fail for each test case.

+## Contributing
+Contributions are welcome! 🎉 If you have ideas, bug fixes, or improvements, feel free to **fork** this repository and submit a **pull request**.
+Please ensure that your contributions align with the project's goals and follow best practices.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.